top of page

 Base-Year Transfers

 Under Proposition 19, eligible homeowners may transfer their property tax base to a new primary residence of equal or lesser value up to three times.
-This rule provides flexibility for retirees relocating within San Diego County while preserving lower property tax rates.
+This rule provides flexibility for retirees relocating within San Diego County while preserving lower property tax rates and supporting a more stable retirement income strategy.

-What Essential Tips Should You Follow for Effective Retirement Planning?
+What Essential Tips Should You Follow for Effective Retirement Income Planning?

 Start early & harness the power of compounding

 Starting early allows savings to grow steadily over time through compounding.
-Even small contributions made in your 30s or 40s can double or triple by retirement, providing greater flexibility and security later in life.
-Early investing also reduces the need for higher contributions in later years when expenses may rise.
+Even small contributions made in your 30s or 40s can double or triple by retirement, providing greater flexibility and comfort later in life.
+Early investing also reduces the need for higher contributions later, when expenses may rise, and retirement income needs increase.

 Set clear goals: lifestyle, income needs, timeline

 Defining your desired lifestyle, target retirement age, and projected income needs establishes a foundation for your financial plan.
 These goals help determine savings targets, investment choices, and risk tolerance.
-For San Diego retirees, factoring in regional costs such as housing and healthcare provides more accurate projections.
+For San Diego retirees, factoring in regional costs such as housing and healthcare provides more accurate projections of retirement income needs.

 Manage withdrawal sequencing & tax treatment in retirement